Why Is Celtic Music So Relaxing?

 Imagery and Mythology

-Celtic music closely connects with stories and legends from ancient times.
-As you listen, it brings to mind mythical beings like fairies, elves, and dwarves, along with elements of magic.
-This type of music sparks vivid pictures of a mystical place in the imagination of its listeners.
+Celtic music is closely tied to old stories and legends.
+When you listen, it makes you think of mythical beings like fairies, elves, and dwarves, plus a bit of magic.
+This music paints clear pictures of a fantasy place in the listener's mind.

 A fairy on a swing in the forest.